-Susanna is a biostatistician skilled in using complex modelling techniques to investigate the spatial and spatio-temporal patterns of diseases, risk factors and outcomes in Queensland and across Australia.
-Her primary research interest is in using complex models to understand how cancer outcomes vary by location.
-Susanna has worked in epidemiological research for over a decade, and her publications have been cited over 1500 times.
+Susanna is a Strategic Research Fellow at the Institute of Health and Biomedical Innovation, QUT.
+She is a biostatistician skilled in using complex modelling techniques to investigate the spatial and spatio-temporal patterns of diseases, risk factors and outcomes in Queensland and across Australia.
+Susanna has worked in epidemiological research for over a decade, and her publications have been cited over 2700 times.
 Susanna’s research has also been used by Queensland Health in setting their cancer care objectives.

-Susanna previously worked at the School of Population Health, University of Queensland and was involved with large epidemiological projects, including the Australian Burden of Disease study, among others.
+Susanna previously worked at Cancer Council Queensland as a Spatial Modeller and also at the School of Population Health, University of Queensland, where she was involved with large epidemiological projects, including the Australian Burden of Disease study, among others.

 Dengue fever is one of the most serious health issues in the Asia-Pacific region, affecting more than 100-million people every year.
 ACEMS Researchers carried out a systematic review of the different spatial and spatio-temporal models that are looked into the disease.

 Prizes, awards and special recognition

 Spatial Enablement Award, Queensland Asia-Pacific Spatial Excellence Awards was awarded to Susanna Cramb, Kerrie Mengersen, Earl Duncan.
 Awarded from the The Spatial Industries Business Association (SIBA) and Geospatial Information & Technology Association ANZ (GITA) .